zizaaa/zizaaa/README.md

  💬 Ask me about **Node.js, React.js, Next.js MongoDB... or anything**

- ⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+ ⚡ Fun fact **Octopuses have three hearts.
+Two pump blood to the gills, while the third pumps it to the rest of the body.**

  </div>